kahunacohen/learn-docker/ch10/README.md

 a desired state and if the swarm is reflecting that desired state.
 E.g. we don't care about which node a service runs but rather whether the desired number of replicas is always running on whateber nodes the swarm scheduler decides to put them on.

+### Services
+A *swarm service* is a desired state.
+It's a manifest describing:

+* name of the service
+* image from which to create the service
+* num of replicas to run
+* network the container(s) are attached to
+* ports that should be mapped

+### Task
+A container is an instance that runs on a worker node, while a task is a description of the service as part of a swarm service.

+### Stack
+A stack is a collection of swarm services that are related, most probably because they are part of the same application.
+We declare a stack declaratively using yaml.

+## Multi Host Networking
+We discussed how nodes communicate with each other over a single host, now containers on different nodes  must communicate with each other.
+The Linux bridge networking model cannot do this, so it uses VXLAN.
+When a container tries to send a packet to another container in a different node the bridge network realizes that it can't find the target.
+Then each node participating in the overlay network receives a VXLAN Tunnel Endpoint object (VTEP).
+This intercepts the packet and wraps it in a header that allows the target to receive it.

+## Creating a Docker Swarm